ZeusOlympios/ZeusOlympios/README.md

 # Hi, I'm Sizolwethu Mashele 👋

 Graduate Software Developer from South Africa, building full stack web apps with C# and JavaScript.
-Currently seeking an internship to grow into a full stack engineer.
+Currently seeking an internship or junior developer roles to grow into a full stack engineer.

 ---